andiyusanto/oracle-confirmed-sniper/README.md

 ### Step 4 — Redeem Winning Positions

 When a prediction market resolves in your favor, you hold conditional tokens worth $1.00 each.
-These must be redeemed back to USDC.e before you can trade or withdraw.
+These must be redeemed back to pUSD before you can trade or withdraw.

 **Automatic redemption** — the bot redeems and syncs automatically after a WIN in live mode.
 No action needed.